nhairs/nserver/docs/quickstart.md

 )
 ```

-By default all rules match in a case-insensitive manner as this is the expected behaviour for name servers operating on the internet.
+By default all rules match in a case-insensitive manner.
+This is the expected behaviour for name servers operating on the internet.
 You can override this by setting `case_sensitive=True` in the constructors or `rule` decorator.

 ### The `WildcardStringRule`